Rudy Woods: Professional career

-After his final college season McDowell was automatically eligible for the 1982 NBA Draft: the Dallas Mavericks selected him with the 4th pick of the 4th round (73rd overall).
+After his final college season, Woods was automatically eligible for the 1982 NBA draft: the Dallas Mavericks selected him with the 4th pick of the 4th round (73rd overall).
 However, he did not make the final roster, and chose to sign for Italian team Napoli Basket (named Seleco Napoli for sponsorship reasons).
 In his first season he scored a total of 703 points and recorded 371 rebounds in 1164 minutes of playing time; he also averaged 3.7 blocks per game.
 His production decreased the following season, where he scored 511 points and grabbed 306 rebounds in 1063 minutes.

-In 1984 he came back to the United States and joined the CBA.
+In 1984, Woods came back to the United States and joined the CBA.
 He initially signed with the Wisconsin Flyers, and in the second part of the season he transferred to the Lancaster Lightning, where he also played during the playoffs, averaging 20.3 points and 8.0 rebounds per game.
 He played a total of 45 games in the 1984–85 CBA season, averaging 10.5 points, 6.4 rebounds and 1.4 blocks in 24.7 minutes per game.

-In 1985 he came back to Italy, and played 38 games for AMG Sebastiani Rieti between the 1985–86 and 1986–87 editions of Serie A. He then moved to Spain, where he played the rest of the 1986–87 season in Liga ACB for CB Breogán.
+In 1985, Woods returned to Italy, and played 38 games for AMG Sebastiani Rieti between the 1985–86 and 1986–87 editions of Serie A. He then moved to Spain, where he played the rest of the 1986–87 season in Liga ACB for CB Breogán.
 He played 15 games in the regular season, averaging 19.5 points and 8.8 rebounds in 34.9 minutes per game.
 He also played 4 playoffs games, recording averages of 25.5 points and 6.3 rebounds.

 Personal life

-Rudy Woods was the fifth child of Lemon Woods, Sr. and his wife Ruthie: his parents had 8 children.
-After his retirement from professional basketball he worked as a truck driver, as a police officer in Denver, Colorado, and as a correctional officer in his native town of Bryan, Texas.
-Rudy has a son, Rudy Woods, Jr. from a first marriage.
+Rudy Woods was the fifth child of Lemon Woods Sr. and his wife Ruthie: his parents had 8 children.
+After his retirement from professional basketball, he worked as a truck driver, as a police officer in Denver, Colorado, and as a correctional officer in his native town of Bryan, Texas.
+Rudy has a son, Rudy Woods Jr. from a first marriage.
 In 1986, he married Vanita L. Williams, and they had one son, Samuel Alexander Woods (Aka: Samuel Warren).
 They divorced in 1991.
 He married Diane in December 1997, he was the father of 4 step-children.
-During his career abroad he learned 5 languages; he died of complications related to diabetes, an illness he had been fighting for several years.
+During his career abroad, he learned five languages; he died of complications related to diabetes, an illness he had been fighting for several years.